-The application cycle for Fellowships is now closed.
+The application cycle for Fellowships is now open.

 While research is at the core of ongoing faculty activities and intellectual life, time to devote solely to research can be transformative in generating unique scholarly interventions.
 That time is what CRE2 Faculty Fellowships provides.
 Fellowships also foster connections, catalyze new conversations in the study of race and ethnicity, and create lasting collaborative scholarly and professional partnerships.

 Fellows will be released from their ordinary teaching, service, and administrative obligations.
-Fellows will have access to office and meeting space.
+Fellows will have access to office and meeting space at CRE2.
 Fellows will be released from their ordinary teaching, service, and administrative obligations.
-Fellows will be able to reserve scheduled office space and have access to meeting and programming space.
-This cohort of Fellows will participate in and lead collaborative workshops and seminars and will be integral to the CRE2 intellectual community.
+Fellows will participate in and lead collaborative workshops and seminars and will be integral to the CRE2 intellectual community.
 Each Fellow will have an opportunity to lead a workshop on their own research and scholarship; this workshop will be open to CRE2 Faculty Affiliates and the Fellow’s own invited guests.

 Eligibility